Singular stochastic integral operators: Introduction

 For many differential operators $A$ one can directly apply the results in \cite{NVW12,NVW15b} to obtain stochastic maximal $L^p$-regularity.
 However, there are numerous situations where this is not the case, for example if: \begin{enumerate}[(i)] \item $A$ does not have a bounded $H^\infty$-calculus; \item There is no explicit characterization of $D(A^{1/2})$ known; \item $A(t)$ and its domain $D(A(t))$ are time-dependent; \item $X$ does not satisfy the $\mc{R}$-boundedness condition of \cite{NVW12,NVW15b}. \end{enumerate} In Corollary \ref{corollary:HScaseSMR} and Remark \ref{remark:noHinftymagreg} we give a situation where \ref{it:no1} occurs, i.e. we give an example of an operator $A$ without a bounded $H^\infty$-calculus which has stochastic maximal $L^p$-regularity.
 In Example \ref{ex:wedge} it seems unknown if \ref{it:no1} holds and \ref{it:no2} seems unavailable as well.
 In Subsection \ref{subsection:nonauto} we present applications to certain non-autonomous problems where \ref{it:no3} occurs and in Theorem \ref{theorem:realinterpMR} we have avoided the geometric restriction mentioned in \ref{it:no4}.

-Another, important novelty is that it is possible to deduce mixed $L^p(L^q)$-bounded from $L^2(L^2)$-boundedness by combining our extrapolation result with the stochastic-deterministic extrapolation result of \cite{KK16}.
-This reduces the study of stochastic maximal $L^p$-regularity problem on $L^q$ to the study of maximal $L^2$-regularity problem on $L^2$ and Green's function estimates (see Remark \ref{remark:KimKim} and Examples \ref{ex:BesselHeat} and \ref{example:domainneumann}).
+Another, important novelty is that it is possible to deduce mixed $L^p(L^q)$-boundedness from $L^2(L^2)$-boundedness by combining our extrapolation result with the stochastic-deterministic extrapolation result of \cite{KK16}.
+This reduces the study of the stochastic maximal $L^p$-regularity problem on $L^q$ to the study of the maximal $L^2$-regularity problem on $L^2$ and Green's function estimates (see Remark \ref{remark:KimKim} and Examples \ref{ex:BesselHeat} and \ref{example:domainneumann}).

 The use of temporal $A_{p/2}(\R_+)$-weights in stochastic maximal $L^p$-regularity is new.
 In most of the results in \cite{NVW12,NVW15b} such weights can also be added without causing major difficulties, but it is very natural to deduce this from extrapolation theory.
 Moreover with our method we actually obtain a sharp dependence on the $A_{p/2}$-characteristic.
 Weights of the form $t^{\alpha}$ have already been considered before in \cite{AV19,PV18} and can be used to allow rough initial data in stochastic evolution equations.
 This has become a central tool in deterministic evolution equations (see e.g.\ \cite{KPW10,MS12,PS04} and references therein).
-General $A_p$-weights in parabolic PDEs have used in \cite{DK18,DK19,GLV16,GV17,GV17b} to derive mixed $L^p(L^q)$-regularity estimates by Rubio de Francia's weighted extrapolation theorem \cite{GR85,CMP11}.
+General $A_p$-weights in parabolic PDEs have been used in \cite{DK18,DK19,GLV16,GV17,GV17b} to derive mixed $L^p(L^q)$-regularity estimates by Rubio de Francia's weighted extrapolation theorem \cite{GR85,CMP11}.

 In Theorem \ref{theorem:CZintro} and Theorem \ref{theorem:sharpweighted} one always starts from an $L^p$-bounded stochastic integral operator.
 It would be interesting to find general sufficient conditions from which boundedness can be derived.
 In the deterministic case this can be done using $T(1)$ and $T(b)$-theorems (see e.g.\ \cite{HW06, Hy06, HH16} for the vector-valued case).
 At least in the Hilbert space setting in the convolution case we obtain a full characterization in Corollary \ref{corollary:Hilbertspacesch} and Corollary \ref{corollary:Hilbertspaceschweight} assuming a H\"ormander and Dini condition, respectively.
-Finally we mention that it would be interesting to develop a stochastic Calder\'on--Zygmund theory for other noises than cylindrical Brownian motion.
+Finally we mention that it would be interesting to develop a stochastic Calder\'on--Zygmund theory for noises other than cylindrical Brownian motion.